code-with-amitk/Code-examples/Motherboard/CPU/PCI/Peripheral-Devices/Terms.md

 > MAX BUSES can be 256 supported by any motherboard This is for future, presently you will see max 20-30 devices on PCI Bus.
+Huge Boards can have higher number of PCI buses

 1 PCI Domain:
 256 Buses > 32 PCI devices/Bus > 8 functions/Device.